Skip to content

 • Focusing on brand as a differentiator.

-• Stop measuring success based on how many leads or MQLs are generated.
-Instead, looking at the impact on revenue.
+• Stop measuring success based on the number of leads or MQLs generated.
+Instead, look at the impact on revenue.

 This involved optimising for consumption and not for conversions.

-The hypothesis was that we would start to see an increase in inbound demo leads in line with this additional spend on demand gen.
+The hypothesis was that we would start to see an increase in inbound demo leads as a result of this additional spending on demand gen.

 Turns out, this hypothesis was correct.